sanju2062/help-center/README.md

 # End points

-#

-To create a card
-post
-/api/createcard
+# /api/createcard POST

 {
 "title": "xxxxx",
 "description":"xxxx"
 }
+In mongodb it will take automaticaly an unique identifier key.

+# /api/getcards GET

+To get all cards

-#
+# /api/getcard GET

 To get a card by its title
-get
-/api/getcard

 pass the title in the query

 or
-/api/getcard/?title=this%20is%20title

-#
+# /api/getcard/?title=this%20is%20title

-To get all cards
-get
-/api/getcards